 Skip to contents

-The fmt_auto() function will automatically apply formatting of various types in a way that best suits the data table provided.
+fmt_auto() will automatically apply formatting of various types in a way that best suits the data table provided.
 The function will attempt to format numbers such that they are condensed to an optimal width, either with scientific notation or large-number suffixing.
 Currency values are detected by currency codes embedded in the column name and formatted in the correct way.
 Although the functionality here is comprehensive it's still possible to reduce the scope of automatic formatting with the scope argument and also by choosing a subset of columns and rows to which the formatting will be applied.

 Usage